multycloud/multy-docs/docs/overrides.md

 }
 ```

 In this example, we have created a `multy_object_storage` in AWS and want to set the S3 Bucket website configuration to define `index.html` as the default document.
 This is currently not supported as a passthrough parameter.
-Using Terraform, we can simply use the AWS Provider to create a `aws_s3_bucket_website_configuration` to add the specific resource we need.
+Using Terraform, we can simply use the AWS Provider to create a `aws_s3_bucket_website_configuration` resource to add the missing functionality.